 The shared bathroom was for both male and female dormitories.
 It was super clean and the shower worked a treat!
 You’ll find a hairdryer in there and various products if you’d forgotten anything which I think were left by previous guests but nice they kept them for all to share.

 The location is perfect.
 You can wander easily to Wangfujing Shopping District and explore the street food night market.
 Peking Station Hostel is super close to the subway, Dongdan Station is only 0.2km (Line 2 & 5) which takes you in a few minutes to the Forbidden City, Tiananmen Square.

 Would I recommend Peking Station Hostel

 Absolutely!
 I couldn’t really fault Peking Station Hostel if I’m honest.
-The only slight issue I had was with WiFi but I think that was a case of figuring out my VPN, the helpful girl at reception was persistent in helping me.
+The only slight issue I had was with WiFi but I think that was a case of figuring out my VPN, the helpful girl at reception was persistent in solving it for me.
 I totally enjoyed my stay at Peking Station Hostel and at the super cheap prices, what’s not to like?